 The International Wildlife Film Festival is the longest running wildlife film festival in the world.
-Filmmakers from all over the world flock to the Roxy Theater, in Missoula, Montana once a year to celebrate excellence in films that highlight our interaction with nature.
+Filmmakers from all over the world flock to Missoula, Montana to celebrate excellence in films that highlight our interactions with nature.
 A week-long film festival held every spring in the heart of the magnificent Northern Rockies, IWFF is both a major international event that brings people to Missoula from around the world, as well as a community event, with public film screenings that provide filmmakers with a unique opportunity for immediate feedback and audience reaction.

 The International Wildlife Film Festival is a premier festival and conference for wildlife film and media.
 Wildlife conservation is a key component and the focus of the annual IWFF.
 Our expanded programming recognizes excellence in films about the natural world, from environmental and conservation films, to issue driven explorations of earth and it's inhabitants.